tytydraco/yessleep/out/My_great_grandmother_kept_saying_she_was_gonna_Get_Me.md

 And here I was, only in the sixth grade and on what they call the spectrum.

-I mean I needed to work on my boundaries is what the school shrink with the stutter had said.
+I mean, I needed to work on my boundaries, is what the school shrink with the stutter had said.
 Or tried to.

 I had no life is what I’m trying to say.

 A girl in the sixth grade should have a life.
 My family life was no life.
 I questioned whether they were even capable of being classified as a life form.

 My family was no bowl of fruit, no walk in the park.
 It was a horror show.
 It was Halloween every goddamn day, and they were made up for the make up, what, with the fake butt implants, the fake titties, the fillers and botard.